raesian/SeattleLungProject/LabMembers.markdown

                             <h4>Eason Chen</h4>
                             <span class="role">Sophomore</span>
                             <div class="bio-data" style="display:none;">
-                                <p>Eason is a freshman studying Biology at the University of Washington Bothell with the intention of attending medical school.</p>
+                                <p>Eason is a sophomore studying Biology at the University of Washington Bothell with the intention of attending medical school.</p>
                             </div>
                         </div>
                         <div class="tree-card mini" onclick="openBioModal(this)">